muratk3n/thirdwave/en/README.md

 ---

 No. This is a key point; when u apply tech, it needs to cause structural change.
-My ed method *replaces* teachers.
+New ed method *replaces* teachers.
 It doesn't, say, add an electronic blackboard to an existing classroom, while changing nothing in the structural content.
 With an electronic board, there is still teacher, mostly a dumbass, with questionable teaching ability